A Machine to Unmake You

 2019 - ongoing

-The ongoing project has developed 3 forms of output.
+The ongoing project has 3 forms of output.
 The first is a series of silent performances designed with veterans at Altcourse prison to represent their dignity and mutual aid in supporting one another, despite the context of incarceration.
 The videos, shown at FACT from March 1 - June 2, 2024; are all clocks in various forms, exploring concepts of time, the body, labour and mutual aid amongst the men.

 The second is publication which includes interviews with veterans and justice-studies researchers, artists working collaboratively with incarcerated populations, and a photo essay (a hacked “style guide” for the the project’s “M2UY brand”) interwoven with writings by the participants.
 The publication also describes methods and curriculum used in the project that center the lived experience of those affected by the justice system.
+Digital copies of the publication can be downloaded HERE.